Read more about how to apply for the first time

 You live abroad, study in Denmark and do not have a Danish civil registration number

-If you do not have a Danish civil registration number, you must - for the use of your application for SU - fill in a form on which you apply for a Danish civil registration number before you can apply for SU in minSU.
-You must hand in the completed form as well as a copy of your passport at your educational institution.
-Subsequently, you will receive a letter from the agency with information about your new Danish civil registration number.
-Hereafter, you can get your NemID by turning up in person at the local citizen service center.
-When you have got a NemID, you can apply for SU in minSU.
+If you do not have a Danish civil registration number, you must complete an application for a Danish civil registration number before you can apply for SU in minSU.
+You must submit the completed form at your place of education together with a copy of your passport.
+You will then receive a letter from the Agency with your new Danish civil registration number.
+You can then get NemID by enquiring in person with the municipal citizens’ service centre.
+When you have NemID, you can apply for SU in minSU.

 Form: For the use of handling an application for SU and/or Ungdomskort